McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableExplicitIndexURLs = false
   # For external links you can define how they are opened in your browser; this setting will only be applied to the content area but not the shortcut menu
   externalLinkTarget = "_blank"
+  # Author of the site, will be used in meta information
+  [params.author]
+    name = ""
   # Override default values for image effects, you can even add your own arbitrary effects to the list
   [params.imageEffects]
     border = false